ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 Lexical token of the linear arrow
 ---------------------------------

-Here are the potential notations for the linear arrow:
+Other notations have been discussed during the course of the proposal process.
+They are listed here for the records.

 - ``(->.)`` the one we use in the proposal.
 The reasoning behind this notation is that it conveys the intuition that the linear arrow is